 The disease does not appear to spread from a mother to

 fever, a dry cough, shortness of breath, or difficulty breathing.
 A person with

 SARS also may experience a headache, muscle aches, a sore throat, fatigue, and

 diarrhea.
-Older people may feel generally unwell (malaise) and lose their
+An older person may feel generally unwell (malaise) and lose his or her

 appetite but not have a fever.1 For some people the

 symptoms get worse quickly, making a hospital stay necessary.

 from when a person is first exposed to SARS until symptoms appear—is usually 3